 routes throughout the Capital Region.
 The UAlbany transit service system

-access to campus facilities, provides students the ability to commute
+with access to campus facilities, students with the ability to commute

-and offers visitors the opportunity to participate in University
+and visitors the opportunity to participate in University

 The transportation component of the